Head, Brain & Psyche Injuries from a workplace accident

 Virtually all professionals have some risk of head injury.
 However, construction workers are the most likely to sustain a head injury.
 Emergency first-responders such as police and firefighters are often at high risk as well, thanks to the dangerous conditions they work in.
 Logistics and manufacturing professionals working around heavy equipment should also beware.

-Report the Incident: You must document the incident in writing as soon as you can.
+You must document the incident in writing as soon as you can.
 In many workplaces, it will be difficult or impossible to pursue a compensation claim if more than 48 hours pass without making a written report of the injury.

-File a Claim: A workers’ compensation claim should be filed as soon as the incident is documented.
+A workers’ compensation claim should be filed as soon as the incident is documented.
 This is not to be confused with an Application for Adjudication, used if the claim is not settled to your satisfaction.

-See a Doctor: Getting a medical evaluation not only protects your health, but helps establish costs associated with your injury.
+Getting a medical evaluation not only protects your health, but helps establish costs associated with your injury.
 You will often be required to use an “in-network” physician on your employer’s plan, but are entitled to seek other opinions.

-Talk to a Lawyer: From this point, many things can happen.
+From this point, many things can happen.
 The help of a workers' compensation attorney is essential, especially if your claim is denied.

-Find Out if Your Brain Injury Merits Worker’s Compensation
+Does My Brain Injury Merits Worker’s Compensation?

 Will your brain injury merit compensation?
 As long as you were injured at the workplace while performing services for an employer, you may have a claim.